 Toddlers need 10-12 hours of sleep every night.
-The recommended bedtime for children one to three years is old is 7pm-9pm, and most children in this age group wake up between 6am-8am.
+The recommended bedtime for children one to three years old is 7pm-9pm, and most children in this age group wake up between 6am-8am.
 Just like adults, you should stick to the same bedtime every night, including weekends.
 The first step in making a bedtime routine is to make a plan and stick with it.

 Toddlers have an endless amount of energy–seriously–they do!
 At least an hour before bed, you should start to have them unplug and wind down.
 Turn off cartoons or games on the iPad, and do something relaxing with your child such as reading a book or talking about their day.
-Another great idea is to have bath time before bed because it can be relaxing and a signal that bedtime is happening soon.
+Another great idea is to have bath time before bed because it can be relaxing and signals that bedtime is happening soon.

 While you are in the wind-down mode, keep the lights low, the music soft, and definitely turn off electronics or TVs.
 If your toddler likes to listen to music while falling asleep, choose some tunes that are only instrumental.